barretrobbins/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Apj16hR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Copy the UPLOAD folder and paste it in the Windows C: drive - inetpub - wwwroot, then restart Internet Information Services Manager.
+Copy upload folder and paste it in the Windows C: drive.
+Go to inetpub -> wwwroot, and then restart Internet Information Services Manager.
 IIS Manager can be found in the start menu.
 </p>
 <br />